HarperDB/documentation/docs/technical-details/reference/blob.md

 	}
 }
 ```
 One of the important characteristics of blobs is they natively support asynchronous streaming of data.
 This is important for both creation and retrieval of large data.
-When create a blob with `createBlob`, the returned blob will create the storage entry, but the data will be streamed to storage.
+When we create a blob with `createBlob`, the returned blob will create the storage entry, but the data will be streamed to storage.
 This means that you can create a blob from a buffer or from a stream.
 You can also create a record that references a blob before the blob is fully written to storage.
 For example, you can create a blob from a stream:

 ```javascript
 let blob = await createBlob(stream);